-‘The Sopranos’: What It’s Like to Visit Tony’s Home and Mingle With the Show’s Stars
+‘The Sopranos’: What It’s Like to Visit Tony’s Home & Mingle With the Show’s Stars

 Have you ever wondered what it would be like to walk in the footsteps of the iconic TV character Tony Soprano?

-Fans have been given the unique opportunity with VirtualCons‘ event An Evening at Tony’s, which most recently took place on Saturday, May 29 in Caldwell, New Jersey.
+Fans were given the unique opportunity with VirtualCons‘ event An Evening at Tony’s, which took place on Saturday, May 29, 2021, in Caldwell, New Jersey.
 Both virtually and in person, fans were invited to spend an evening at The Sopranos’ house at 14 Aspen Drive (where it is inhabited by private owners).

 The home’s exteriors were used during the show’s run, serving as the setting for several memorable moments including Tony’s (James Gandolfini) swim in the pool with some friendly ducks.
 I was lucky enough to attend the event on behalf of TV Insider and find out firsthand what it is like to visit the home.